Husnain56/aws-rag-chatbot/README.md

   <img width="1899" height="950" alt="image" src="https://github.com/user-attachments/assets/630e0557-9723-4e4e-8be4-980114797190" />

-  5. Now we can the bot by asking questions about the documents we uploaded :)\
+  5. Now we can the test bot by asking questions about the documents we uploaded :)